 The idea is simple, but the implementation will be tricky, because sometimes you do need to lay an element out again; for example, the element you hover over gains a border, and that changes its width and therefore potentially its line breaking behavior.
 So you may need to run

 layout1 on that element.
 But you won't need to do so on its siblings.
-The guide to this nonsense will be the responsibilities of
+The responsibilities of

-Let's start by making a plan.
-Look over your browser and make a list of all of the places where
+Let's plan.
+Look over your browser and list all of the places where

 relayout is called.
 For me, these are: